-The completion of the Human Genome project has resulted in an explosion of genetic information and the development of high throughput techniques for sequencing DNA and proteins and looking at their expression profiles in different cell types.
+The completion of the Human Genome project has resulted in an explosion of molecular information, with the corresponding development of high throughput techniques for sequencing DNA / proteins and looking at their expression profiles in different physiological and pathological situations.
 New computational tools for seeking, storing and analysing this information have also been developed.
 The challenge is to use the information stored in databases to solve biological problems and to inform hypothesis generation and future experiments.
-This course will provide an introduction to biological databases, with particular emphasis on both transcriptomics and proteomics, and how to search and use the information contained within them.
+This course will focus on functional genomics and how to search and use the information using bioinformatics.

 - Semester 1 - 2017